uias/Tabman/README.md

 }
 ```

-### Choosing an outfit.
+### Choosing a look.
-Tabman provides numerous easy to use styles out of the box:
+Tabman provides numerous, easy to use styles out of the box:

 TODO

-### Customize to your hearts content.
+### Customize.
+Customize.
+Customize.
 Bar customization is available via properties on each functional area of the bar.
 Each bar is made up of 4 distinct areas:

 <p align="center">